The Global FlyFisher

 The most sought after pattern on GFF's search page is John Barr's more than excellent nymph pattern the Copper John.
 Martin Joergensen describes his version here: how to tie it and fish it.
 And adds its hillbilly kin the much simpler Copper Joe.

 When Kasper - the friend I was going with - and I looked around for pattern descriptions of this unknown fly, we had to seek a long time to find it.
 Steve came to our rescue with a copy of a magazine article.
 In his article Hopper Copper Dropper John Barr told the story about the fly, the pattern and the method for fishing it.
+The story has been even further expanded by Bob White as you can read in this comment below.

 The pattern tied here is a bit different than the one shown in John Barr's article.
 Barr uses dubbing and not herl and he layers the copper in one layer only.
 The legs on his original also tend to extend far out on the sides of the body.